 Dear Friends and Family of Peace Portal Seniors Village Residents;

-As of today, we have no Covid-19 cases remaining at Peace Portal Seniors Village.
-This morning we were able to clear our last positive resident.
+As of yesterday, we have no Covid-19 cases remaining at Peace Portal Seniors Village.
+Yesterday morning we were able to clear our last positive resident.
 Fraser Health Authority has recommended the resident remain in isolation and on droplet precaution for the next 14 days as an extra measure of safety.

 At this time, there are no new staff or residents with symptoms.
 We want to thank our families for their kind words and patience getting to this point.
 While we are cleared of active cases in the building, we are still under strict Outbreak Precautions to ensure no new cases arise.